Angle Converter

 • Arcseconds: 30 × 3600 = 108000″

 The degree is the most familiar unit for everyday use.
-A full circle contains 360 degrees, a convention often linked to ancient Babylonian astronomy and base‑60 arithmetic.
+A full circle contains 360 degrees, a convention often linked to ancient Babylonian astronomy and base-60 arithmetic.
 Degrees are subdivided into arcminutes and arcseconds: 1° = 60′ and 1′ = 60″.
-This sexagesimal structure mirrors timekeeping (hours, minutes, seconds) and remains common in navigation and mapping.
+This sexagesimal structure mirrors timekeeping and remains common in navigation, mapping, and astronomy.

 The radian is the natural unit in mathematics.
 It is defined by the geometry of a circle: one radian is the angle that subtends an arc equal in length to the radius.
 A full rotation is 2π radians, so 1 rad ≈ 57.2958°.
 Radians are standard in calculus and most programming libraries because many trigonometric identities and derivatives take their simplest form in radians.

-The gradian (also called gon) divides a circle into 400 parts, so a right angle is exactly 100 grad.
-It was promoted during the French Revolution as a metric-friendly alternative.
-While not universal, it still appears in some surveying and engineering contexts, especially when reading older documents.
+The gradian, also called the gon, divides a circle into 400 parts, so a right angle is exactly 100 grad.
+It was promoted as a decimal-friendly system.
+While it is less common in daily life, it still appears in surveying, engineering, and some older technical documents.
+The appeal is easy to see: quarters of a turn, half turns, and full turns become neat round numbers.

-Arcminutes and arcseconds are used when angles are very small.
-Astronomers describe apparent sizes and separations in arcminutes and arcseconds; optical engineering and vision science also use these units.
-Because the numbers can be large (for example, 1° = 3600″), quick conversion helps prevent mistakes.
+Arcminutes and arcseconds are practical when angles are very small.
+Astronomers describe apparent sizes and separations in these units; optical engineering, geodesy, and vision science use them as well.
+Because the numbers grow quickly, conversion tools help prevent simple scale mistakes.
+An angle that looks tiny in degrees can still be a large whole number in arcseconds.

 Quick reference conversion table